NVIDIA/modulus/docs/api/modulus.distributed.shardtensor.rst

-Modulus Shard Tensor
+Modulus ``ShardTensor``
 ===========

 In scientific AI applications, the parallelization techniques to enable state of the art models are different from those used in training large language models.
-Modulus introduces a new parallelization primitive called a `ShardTensor` that is designed for large-input AI applications to enable domain parallelization.
+Modulus introduces a new parallelization primitive called a ``ShardTensor`` that is designed for large-input AI applications to enable domain parallelization.

-`ShardTensor` provides a distributed tensor implementation that supports uneven sharding across devices.
+``ShardTensor`` provides a distributed tensor implementation that supports uneven sharding across devices.
 It builds on PyTorch's DTensor while adding flexibility for cases where different ranks may have different local tensor sizes.

-The example below shows how to create and work with `ShardTensor`:
+The example below shows how to create and work with ``ShardTensor``:

 .. code:: python